 While preparing for the NADA show, Rooney is also planning a subsequent multimedia exhibit at Essex Flowers Gallery in New York City, co-produced with her sister Anne Marie Rooney, a Baltimore-based poet and frequent collaborator.

-Rooney’s sister, Anne Marie, stands silhouetted behind Bluescreen (Third Edition), 2024. | Image courtesy of Julia Rooney
+Anne Marie documents Julia, who is silhouetted behind Bluescreen (Third Edition), 2024. | Image courtesy of Anne marie and Julia Rooney

 For their exhibit, called FLATS, Rooney has been constructing a series of black-and-white, QR-code-inspired postcard paintings into “a strange, unwieldy box.”
-The sisters will take the box to Washington, D.C., where they will film a performative walk from the National Mall to the National Postal Museum to highlight the role of the U.S. Postal Service as a federal agency.
+The sisters will take the box to Washington, D.C., where they will film a performative walk from the National Mall to the Old Post Office Pavilion to highlight the role of the U.S. Postal Service as a federal agency.
 They see the postal service as a kind of collaborator.
 “So much of what happens in the mail involves it being touched by people and by machines and by systems that we are completely unaware of,” Rooney says.
 She will hold the assembled QR code structure, she says, while “Anne Marie will symbolically be ‘scanning’ through the act of filming me.”
 The sisters will screen the video in the gallery and display the QR code structure.

 The two women have an easy creative relationship, based on a sisterly shorthand.
 “We are very direct with each other.
 We’re very silly,” the poet says.
 “We like to make each other laugh.”
 The Rooney sisters grew up in Tribeca with an art therapist mother and a father who worked as a professional indexer.
 Growing up, Anne Marie says, “There wasn’t a lot of scarcity around art in our house.
 It was just like, the more art the better.”
 It was the perfect setup for a lifelong artistic relationship.
 “We’re collaborating not because we’re sisters, but because she’s a writer who I respect and I’m an artist who she respects,” Julia says.
 “I feel like there’s a way in which I can access a different part of myself because of her writing.”